Peroulis/Robotic_Arm/README.md

 For the Inverse Kinematics enter inverse_kinematics folder

 Run RoboticArm.m
 Input the final tip position.
-The final transformation is previed
+The final transformation is previewed